-Congressional Art Competition
+TX-31 Congressional Art Competition Guidelines:

-- Paintings: including oil, acrylics, and watercolor
+- Paintings - including oil, acrylics, and watercolor.

-- Drawings: including pastels, colored pencil, pencil, charcoal, ink, and markers (It is recommended that charcoal and pastel drawings be fixed.)
+- Drawings - including pastels, colored pencil, pencil, charcoal, ink, and markers (It is recommended that charcoal and pastel drawings be fixed.)

-- Collages: must be two-dimensional
+- Collages - must be two dimensional.

-- Prints: including lithographs, silkscreen, and block prints
+- Prints - including lithographs, silkscreen, and block prints.

-- Mixed media: use of more than two mediums such as pencil, ink, watercolor, etc.
+- Mixed Media - use of more than two mediums such as pencil, ink, watercolor, etc.